Yvitex/Obsidian_Notes/Computer Science/Machine Learning/Correlation Scatter Plot Visualization.md

 ## Given
 ![[Pasted image 20220606123158.png]]

-Find the [[correlation]] plot for NOX or nitrogen oxide emission and DIS or distance away from emplyment center.
+Find the [[Correlation]] plot for NOX or nitrogen oxide emission and DIS or distance away from emplyment center.
 Refer to [[Data Exploration]]

 ## Two ways to Do this
 ### Matplotlib